About Us

 Board of Directors Bios

-Sarah Cole Zimmerman
+Sarah Zimmerman

 Daughter and granddaughter of teachers, Ms. Zimmerman, the founder of Fountainhead Montessori School, never thought about any career other than teaching.
 This drive led her to earn a Bachelor of Education from Drake University (1962) and a Master of Special Education from Northwestern Illinois University (1970), as well as the Montessori Primary Diploma from the American Montessori Society (AMS), at MECA-Seton in Clarendon Hills, Illinois (1972).